Best Known For

 Oscar-winning actress Marisa Tomei has starred in a number of successful films, including My Cousin Vinny, In the Bedroom and The Wrestler.

 Answer questions and see how you rank against other players.Play Now

-Born in Brooklyn in 1964, Marisa Tomei got her start acting on the television soap opera As the World Turns.
-She went on to become a highly successful film actress, starring in films such as Slums of Beverly Hills and My Cousin Vinny, the later of which landed her an Academy Award, In the Bedroom and The Wrestler.
+Born in Brooklyn in 1964, Marisa Tomei got her start acting on TV in shows like As the World Turns and A Different World.
+She went on to become a highly successful film actress, starring in projects like My Cousin Vinny, for which she earned an Academy Award, In the Bedroom and The Wrestler.